-Ensure reasonable standards of residential amenity and safety and a high quality residential environment in the vicinity of high pressure gas easements.
+- Ensure reasonable standards of residential amenity and safety and a high quality residential environment in the vicinity of high pressure gas easements. - To ensure adverse noise and vibration impacts are appropriately mitigated.

-- a) Development and use of land within the easement is restricted by the conditions of the easement and applicants shall demonstrate compliance with any restrictions imposed by the easement submitting applications development.
-In order to demonstrate compliance with the requirement, the applicant shall supply documentation that details discussions undertaken with the utility providers/ easement beneficiaries during design phase of the development. - b) The following development within the easement shall be referred to the relevant utility provider for approval prior to any works being commenced, and evidence of the utility provider's agreement must be submitted with the DA: - i) Excavation, blasting or other earthworks; - ii) Any improvements or installations (e.g. buildings, roads, footpaths fencing or other structures) - iii) Transport or parking of heavy vehicles. - iv) Planting or cultivating trees within five metres of the pipeline. - c) Dwellings and other buildings are to be located outside the easement. - d) The easement may be located in backyards or at the side of dwellings providing that access to the easement for inspections and maintenance is not unduly restricted and with the approval of the relevant utility provider, where necessary.
+- a) Development and use of land within the easement is restricted by the conditions of the easement and applicants shall demonstrate compliance with any restrictions imposed by the easement submitting applications when for development.
+In order to demonstrate with compliance the above requirement, the applicant shall supply documentation that details discussions undertaken with the utility providers/ easement beneficiaries during the design phase of the development. - b) The following development within the easement shall be referred to the relevant utility provider for approval prior to any works being commenced, and evidence of the utility provider's agreement must be submitted with the DA: - Excavation, blasting or other earthworks; - ii) Any improvements or installations (e.g. buildings, roads, footpaths fencing or other structures) - iii) Transport or parking of heavy vehicles. - iv) Planting or cultivating trees within five metres of the pipeline. - c) Dwellings and other buildings are to be located outside the easement. - d) The easement may be located in backyards or at the side of dwellings providing that access to the easement for inspections and maintenance is not unduly restricted and with the approval of the relevant utility provider, where necessary.